programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

     http://data.history.ac.uk/tobias-project/person/19385

-That looks a lot like a web address ([Uniforme Resource Locator](https://en.wikipedia.org/wiki/Uniform_Resource_Locator)), better known as a URL, but it's actually a URI.
+That looks a lot like a web address ([Uniform Resource Locator](https://en.wikipedia.org/wiki/Uniform_Resource_Locator)), better known as a URL, but it's actually a URI.
 To see that, try pasting it into a web browser and seeing if it takes your browser to a page.
 It doesn't because, although it is structured like a URL it isn't one.
-To put it simply, a URL is a URI but a URI is not necessarily a URL.
+To put it bluntly, a URL is a URI but a URI is not necessarily a URL.
 URLs are subsets of URIs.
 A URI can describe anything, anything at all; a URL describes the location of something on the web.

 Why the confusing state of affairs?

 There are many websites round the world with pages called things like `/home` or `/faq`.
 But there is no confusion because the first part of the URL makes all of these pages unique.
 In the address `http://www.bbc.co.uk/faqs` it is the `bbc.co.uk` part which makes the subsequent pages unique.
-This is called the domain.
+This is called the [domain](https://en.wikipedia.org/wiki/Domain_name).

 This is so obvious to people who use the web all the time that they don't think about it.
 You probably also know that if you want to start a website called `bbc.co.uk` you can't, because that name has already been registered with the appropriate authority, which is the [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System).
 The registration guarantees uniqueness.
 This naturally lends itself to creation of URIs, which also have to be unique.